ECHOEProject/echoe/doc/documentation.md

 ☞ ECHOE users may benefit from understanding how the corpus was created.
 This section offers a brief account of the approach taken.

 The text itself was transcribed directly from digital manuscript images into XML by human transcribers, along with much of the basic markup: script color and size, abbreviations, scribal interventions, and some emendations and biblical source references.
 A template of the TEI header was also manually populated at this time.
 Transcribers typically worked in teams of two proofreading each other's transcriptions.
 Transcriptions were subsequently proofread by a revision team consisting of a junior revising editior and a senior revising editor.
 In most cases, both revisers proofread the whole of the raw XML directly against the manuscript images again, so that the vast majority of transcriptions were subjected to a minimum of three proofreading stages.
 The final form of the transcriptions reflects the single-pair-of-eyes principle, with the senior revising editor, who has been involved in every decision on transcription and encoding alike since the start of the project, attempting to subject all transcriptions to the same formatting standard at the end of the revision process.
 This also involved adding further emendations and rejecting some emendations previously encoded, as well as adding and rejecting perceived scribal interventions.
-Illness prevented the senior revising editor from subjecting a modest proportion of the corpus to a final check ahead of the initial release, but this is expected to be redressed in the near future.
+Illness prevented the senior revising editor from subjecting a modest proportion of the corpus to a final check ahead of the initial release, but this is expected to be redressed in future.

 Segmentation into sentence-like units and the cross-referencing of related segments was likewise carried out manually by the senior revising editor in collaboration with the principal investigator.
 This work was based on incomplete lists of correspondences, and predates the development of our "echo tool" for uncovering similarities between segments across the corpus, so further connections may yet be discovered.
 However, segmentation is envisioned to remain unchanged after the initial release, as any subsequent changes to segmentation would render the scholarly citation of specific segments or their deeplinking by other resources unreliable.
 Accordingly, any relations within the corpus discovered in future will have to be cross-referenced with segment boundaries remaining as they are, even if parallel witnesses differ in their segmentation strategies and the similarity of the material may as a consequence remain somewhat obscured.